WoodenWillis/Homelab/README.md

 # Homelab
 Personal network lab

-Goal: “Personal penetration testing lab for learning and applying CompTIA PenTest+ objectives.”
+Goal: “Personal penetration testing lab for learning.”

 Scope disclaimer: “All targets are owned and isolated in a private network for legal testing only.”